-We accept applications for nomination to the Panel, or nominations for additional auditors at any time.
-Before applying, applicants should read the relevant section on the IPART website and the guidance outlined in Appendix A and B of this guide.
+Applications for nomination to the Panel or to nominate an additional auditor are accepted at any time.
+Before applying, applicants should read the relevant section on the IPART website and the guidance outlined in Appendix A and B of this document.
 Applicants are also encouraged to participate in optional free online workshops.
 Online workshops are designed to give applicants and auditors a practical understanding of how the WIC Act licensing framework works and what is involved when applying to be nominated to the Panel.

-2.1 Complete application forms and provide supporting documentation
+2.1 Complete application forms and gather supporting documentation